thangasival/RiskSignal_Hormuz_Reproducibility/README.md

 The evidence-review layer covers public material from MARAD, UKMTO warnings/advisories, Joint War Committee/Lloyd's Market Association material, and Gard maritime-risk communications.
 The physical-flow sensitivity analysis uses a derived snapshot originating from IMF PortWatch Strait of Hormuz chokepoint telemetry.
 Third-party source documents remain subject to their original providers' terms and are not licensed by this repository.

-## Human review and historical-warning eligibility

-Human adjudication is authoritative in the released metadata.
-The 11 unresolved mappings are retained for auditability but carry an ineligible historical-warning claim status.
-Do not reinterpret them as verified pre-onset warning evidence.

-## Double-blind review warning

-If the conference submission remains under double-blind review, keep any author-identifying GitHub/Zenodo repository **private** or use an approved anonymous repository mechanism.
-Do not expose author identities through repository ownership or Zenodo creator metadata before the venue permits it.

 ## Licensing

 - Code: MIT License (`LICENSE`).